podlesh/demo-calculator/README.md

 Simple REST-like API implemented with Micronaut framework, providing some basic arithmetic operation in full precision.

+The functionality is actually quite silly... it was just a task in an interview process, but I have used the opportunity to check the Micronaut framework.

 [![CircleCI](https://circleci.com/gh/podlesh/demo-calculator.svg?style=shield)](https://circleci.com/gh/podlesh/demo-calculator)

 # Building and running